electerious/basicPaginate/README.md

 	const placeholder = document.querySelector('.placeholder')

 	// 3) Generate the HTML of your pagination
-	// Note: It doesn't matter how you generate the HTML as basicPagination works with any structure placeholder.innerHTML = `
+	// Note: It doesn't matter how you generate the HTML as basicPaginate works with any structure placeholder.innerHTML = `
 		<div class="pagination">
-			<button data-basicpagination-prev>←</button>
+			<button data-basicpaginate-prev>←</button>
-			<button data-basicpagination-next>→</button>
+			<button data-basicpaginate-next>→</button>
 		</div>
 	`

-	// 4) Return the created element so basicPagination can look for special attributes
+	// 4) Return the created element so basicPaginate can look for special attributes
 	// Note: You can also bind the event manually without adding attributes to the elements return placeholder